Mason Greenwood, Emile Smith Rowe named in England U21 squad for European Championship group stage

 And while Foden is a more established presence among the seniors, Southgate evidently feels Greenwood's development is best served with the U21s for now.

-Jude Bellingham's absence may be down to travel restrictions but equally it would be no surprise to see him handed another senior call-up.
+Jude Bellingham's absence suggests he will get another chance with Southgate's side.
 The 17-year-old became England's third-youngest player when he came on as a substitute during the 3-0 win over Republic of Ireland in November and has continued to impress for Bundesliga outfit Borussia Dortmund since then.

 Callum Hudson-Odoi, like Greenwood, has to settle for a place with the U21s despite having previously been involved at senior level, while Emile Smith Rowe's call-up shows he will not be fast-tracked into Southgate's squad despite his eye-catching breakthrough at Arsenal this season.